 Essentially, it’s a wheel with a diameter of 18.5 cm with a bar running through its centre and two 10 cm handlebars on either side.
 You hold the handles for support as you kneel on the ground and roll the wheel forward and back.

-The ab wheel has two modes to choose from: “stable” or “unstable”.
+The ab roller has two modes to choose from: “stable” or “unstable”.
 By increasing or decreasing the wheel’s stability, you can optimize your body awareness.
 This is a great way to enhance your workouts.

-With an adjustable and removable strap that allows you to adjust the difficulty level, the ab wheel can be adapted to all of your workouts.
+With an adjustable and removable strap that allows you to adjust the difficulty level, the ab roller can be adapted to all of your workouts.
 It is a great choice of equipment to incorporate into your workouts over several weeks or months.
 Also, its marked strap makes it easy for multiple people to use.
 If you share a passion for strength training with another member of your family, you’ll each be able to quickly return the wheel to your setting after someone else has used it.

-This ab wheel offers great stability because of the space between its two wheels.
+This ab roller offers great stability because of the space between its two wheels.
 Whether you’re an expert or a beginner, you’ll certainly be able to increase your muscular strength with this convenient piece of equipment.

 A mat is also included with the wheel to ensure your knees are comfortable during your workouts.

-The wheel also works your arms, shoulders, glutes and back in a single movement.
+The roller also works your arms, shoulders, glutes and back in a single movement.
 Your entire core (all of the muscles that connect the upper and lower body, and support your spinal column) will be fully engaged as well.

 Our tips: